In 1992 Video, Donald Trump Admits Kissing Married TV Interviewer On The Lips As Her Husband Had Back Turned

 — Hardball (@hardball) July 17, 2019

 As The Inquisitr reported, after Epstein’s July 6 arrest on new sex trafficking charges, Trump was asked about his prior relationship with Epstein.
-Trump acknowledged knowing Epstein “like everybody in Palm Beach knew him,” but claimed that he “wasn’t a fan,” and had not spoken to Epstein in 15 years.
+The president acknowledged knowing Epstein “like everybody in Palm Beach knew him,” but claimed that he “wasn’t a fan,” and had not spoken to Epstein in 15 years.

-The footage of Trump appearing to enjoy Epstein’s company at the 1992 Mar-a-Lago party aired on the MSNBC Morning Joe program on Wednesday, and may be viewed in the video below.
+The footage of Trump appearing to enjoy Epstein’s company at the 1992 Mar-a-Lago party aired on MSNBC’s Morning Joe program on Wednesday and was shared by a number of users on Twitter.

-NBC found archived video of Donald Trump and Jeffrey Epstein partying at Mar-a-Lago with a room full of women.
-Lordy, there are tapes. pic.twitter.com/BoNWkThOVq

 The party at Mar-a-Lago shown in the video was apparently not the only time Trump partied with Epstein and a large group of young women at the Palm Beach resort in 1992.
-As The Inquisitr reported, a businessman, George Houraney, says that in that year, he arranged for 28 “calendar girls” to fly in to Mar-a-Lago for what Trump had described as a “VIP party.”
+As The Inquisitr reported, a businessman, George Houraney, said that in that year, he arranged for 28 “calendar girls” to fly to Mar-a-Lago for what Trump had described as a “VIP party.”

 But when Houraney arrived with the young women, according to a New York Times account, he discovered that Trump and Epstein were the only guests at the “party.”
 If Houraney’s recollection is accurate, the “calendar girl” party would be a different occasion from the event shown in the Morning Joe video, at which a number of other guests are also seen to be present.